 Scholarship period and length:

 - The scholarships are given within the academic year (September 1st – June 30th), and are awarded one year at a time.
-Keep in mind that one can only be awarded two times through this scholarship program.
+Keep in mind that one can only be awarded two times.

 - The program period has to be minimum three months.